KL2 Mentored Career Development Program

 - Additional support to cover travel expenses, including for the Translational Science Meeting held annually in Washington, D.C.

-- Support of $5,000 a year each for your primary Mayo mentor and co-mentor
+- Support of $5,000 a year each for scholars' primary mentors and co-mentors at Mayo Clinic

 Read more about the KL2 Program's eligibility requirements, application process and components.